kreiff/Cosmic_Loop/README.md

 Additional Features in the Queue:
 - UX improvements
-  - Latching, 1-shot, and momentary button response for sample playback
+  - Latching, 1-shot, and momentary button response for sample playback.
-  - Input / Passthrough Mute
   - Three State effect options (Effect on Sample Only, Effect on Passthrough & Sample, Effect Off) - for filter, grain delay, etc.
 - Input threshold for recording.
 - Simultaneous Sample Playback